 - there is more grip in slippery conditions due to the weight of the engine being over the front wheels

-- low weight, because all the components are in front and one additional differential and driveshaft which transfers the power to the rear axle is removed
+- low weight because all the parts are in front and the removal of one additional differential and driveshaft

 - better fuel economy

-- in general less fun to drive as they rather "pull" than "push"
+- in general less fun to drive as they instead "pull" than "push".

 - usually less-well made

 - nose heavy, as the engine and all the mechanical parts relaying the power are kept in the same location

 - chances of oversteer at a high-speed cornering

 - in low traction conditions, the front wheel will lose traction, making steering ineffective